 On the other hand, the airline can maintain airline-specific master data.
-As a valuable side-effect, the airline can use the Master Data Services not only in the context of our product but also for other solutions within the airline’s IT landscape.
+As a valuable side-effect, the airline can use the Master Data Services in the context of our product and other solutions within the airline’s IT landscape.

 We consider the data warehouse as the heart of our airline dashboard software.
-The warehouse contains different layers, each serving a different purpose.
+The Warehouse contains different layers, each serving another purpose.